The world's first verification of agreement of the condensing heat-transfer to hydrogen with the Nusselt theory

 The process of film-condensation on a vertical wall is shown in the above figure.
 The well-known theoretical analysis of laminar film-condensation on the vertical wall was made by W. Nusselt.
 The experimental investigations with nitrogen and oxygen have shown a good agreement, within experimental error, between experimental data and those predicted by the Nusselt eq.
 On the other hand, in the investigations with cryogenic fluids such as hydrogen, deuterium, and helium, the experimental condensing heat-transfer coefficients have fallen below those predicted by the Nusselt eq., and diverged with decreasing temperature difference ∆T across the condensate film, as shown in the figure below.

-The test apparatus using a G-M type small refrigerator (UCR31W made by MHI) to investigate the condensing heat-transfer for hydrogen and nitrogen is shown in the figure below.
+The test apparatus using a G-M type small refrigerator (UCR31W made by MHI) to investigate the condensing heat-transfer for hydrogen and nitrogen is illustrated in the figure below.
 The hydrogen vapor, which is generated by continuously vaporizing liquid hydrogen in the reboiler by means of an electrical heater, flows up into the condensing tube, while the liquid condensate flows down the tube in annular film along the tube wall.
 Our experimental condensing heat-transfer coefficients for hydrogen and the previously reported data by Drayer et al. are compared with the Nusselt eq. as shown in the figure below.
 We have firstly verified that the condensing heat-transfer coefficients for hydrogen obtained from the present experiment are in good agreement with the Nusselt eq. within about ±20%.
 Relationships between the condensation number Nu* and the film Reynolds number Re* for nitrogen and hydrogen, as obtained from the present experiment are shown in the figure below.
 Also, the previously reported experimental data for oxygen, nitrogen, hydrogen and helium, and calculation results (solid line) derived from the Nusselt eq. are shown for comparison [6, 7].

 The present study obtained in the experiments suggests that the condensing heat-transfer coefficients for deuterium and helium might also be obtained using the Nusselt eq. when their condensate liquid films are in laminar flow.
 This result is important in thermal and cryogenic engineerings such as the re-liquefaction of evaporated gas in the liquid hydrogen tank for SMES etc. and in the liquid helium tank for MRI equipments.